alan-turing-institute/data-safe-haven/docs/how_to_guides/README.md

 + [Data Ingress guide for Data Providers](administration/how-to-ingress-data-as-provider.md) - Instructions for data providers, on how to transfer data into a safe haven for secure analysis.

-+ [Data Classification User Guide](administration/how-to-use-classification-web-app-guide.md) - Step by Step instructions for Data Providers, Investigators and Referees to classify project data using our web application.
++ [Data Classification User Guide](administration/how-to-use-classification-web-app-guide.md) - Step-by-step instructions for Data Providers, Investigators and Referees to classify project data using our web application.
 This application will guide you through our [classification process](../explanations/classification/Simple-Classification-Flow-Diagram.pdf) for determining the classification tier for a work package.

 ## How to be Principal Investigator

-+ [Data Classification User Guide](administration/how-to-use-classification-web-app-guide.md) - Step by Step instructions for Data Providers, Investigators and Referees to classify project data using our web application.
++ [Data Classification User Guide](administration/how-to-use-classification-web-app-guide.md) - Step-by-step instructions for Data Providers, Investigators and Referees to classify project data using our web application.
 This application will guide you through our [classification process](tiersflowchart.pdf) for determining the classification tier for a work package.

 + [Software package request form](software-package/software-package-request-form.md) - Guidance on how to request a new package to be added to the environment.